MahdiTa97/machex/README.md

 - [Prettier](https://prettier.io/)
 - [TypeScript](https://www.typescriptlang.org/)

-This boilerplate is heavily inspired by and adapted from [https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate), with additional support for React 18 features, Webpack 5, and Webpack Dev Server 4.
+This boilerplate is heavily inspired by and adapted from [https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate), with additional support for React 18 features, Tailwind 3, Webpack 5, and Webpack Dev Server 4.

 Please open up an issue to nudge me to keep the npm packages up-to-date.
 FYI, it takes time to make different packages with different versions work together nicely.